maelle/simplymaelle/content/post/2020-03-01-hugo-maintenance.md

 * Any other idea?
 Maybe involving GitHub Actions, Dependabot, something else?
 Just a reminder to have a coffee date with your theme repo once in a while?

+## What if your theme gets orphaned?

+What if you changed your theme wisely but it lost its maintainer(s)?
+In that case you'll need to look into adopting it or rolling out your own version, or changing themes.

 ## Make well-defined tweaks to the theme

 Although you've adopted a theme, you'll probably want to personalize it a bit.